trufla-technology/ngx-tru-forms/README.md

 Trigger submission of the form.
 Useful for trigger validation.

 ### setHeader
-Set header of the form in ngAfterViewInit or after events
+Set header of the form in ngAfterViewInit or after events.

 ### setFooter
-Set footer of the form in ngAfterViewInit or after events
+Set footer of the form in ngAfterViewInit or after events.

 ## Styling